 **I found that Ben felt a lot more in control when he’d learned a few basic things about soothing a baby.
 Learning about the 5 S’s (swaddling, shushing, side, swing, suck) was the best thing we did for him to feel more in control in the newborn stage.

 Ask for what you need

 Instead of expecting your partner to read your mind, learn to just ask for what you need.
 Instead of seething silently over the dishes while your partner catches up on the news on the couch, just ask him to get up to help.
-Yes, in an ideal world he would notice and jump up to help on his own, but it is far better to ask for what you need then silently stew.
+Yes, in an ideal world, he would notice and jump up to help on his own, but it is far better to ask for what you need than silently stew.

-This principle was a great way for us to mitigate me, as the stay-at-home parent, being more aware about the needs of the baby than Ben.
-My seething happened more often when it was about time to leave the house all together and I had to pack a diaper bag, change the baby’s diaper, and get him dressed while Ben just needed to worry about getting himself ready.
+This principle was a great way for us to mitigate me, as the stay-at-home parent, being more aware of the needs of the baby than Ben.
+My seething happened more often when it was about time to leave the house altogether and I had to pack a diaper bag, change the baby’s diaper, and get him dressed while Ben just needed to worry about getting himself ready.
 I learned that when I am specific about how I would like Ben to help, things go more smoothly for all of us.

 Dunn learned the compelling research finding that babies as young as six months release a stress hormone when they hear their parents fighting (and Brain Rules for Baby, the first baby book I read, would suggest the impact starts even younger).